-The parish council is responsible for Kingston Lisle Cemetery, and are working to make this a peaceful and special environment.
-We are grateful to the Nash family, who have donated a strip of additional land for expansion and to the National Lottery Community fund who have provided a grant for landscaping to join the two parts into a cohesive whole.
+The parish council is responsible for Kingston Lisle Cemetery, and work to make this a peaceful and special environment.
+We are grateful to the Nash family, who donated a strip of additional land for expansion and to the National Lottery Community fund who provided a grant for landscaping to integrate the new land into the cemetery.

-Part of the new cemetery was consecrated by the Bishop of Dorchester on Sunday 31 March.
+Part of the new cemetery land was consecrated by the Bishop of Dorchester in 2019.

 The Parish Council has a duty to ensure that it is safe for those who visit and work in the cemetery.
 Poorly fixed or eroded memorials have been the cause of several accidents in the UK over the past few decades, therefore cemetery operators must carry out risk assessments on a periodic basis to ensure that they are safe.
 Guidelines are produced by the Ministry of Justice and by the Institute of Cemetery and Crematorium Management, and the Parish Council follow these guidelines in testing the memorials in the cemetery.

 What to do if you want to arrange a burial

 Following a loss of a loved one, the funeral director will normally contact Kingston Lisle Parish Council to arrange a burial as part of their process.
 An interment request form will need to be filled in and sent to the council.
 Pricing, rules and burial request form for the cemetery can be found here.

 PLEASE NOTE: The old part of the cemetery is still subject to the jurisdiction of the church when arranging burials and memorial installations.
 The church has a different fee structure which can be obtained direct from the rector.

 For any other queries please contact us using the form below: